rchillyard/Comparer/README.md

       }
     }

 We find an implicit value of a type class for the integer comparer, and we make this a variable called _cf_.
+The _snap_ method takes a lens function as its parameter and transforms the _Comparer[Int]_ into a _Comparer[Date]_.

 Actually, we can come up with something rather more elegant than this: